 Welcome to Maddy and Christina!
 We’re excited to see all you accomplish in the next year.

-We know that these are challenging times in the creative community, and we want to support as many creatives as possible through the new Community Fund and our other programs and resources.
+We know that these are challenging times in the creative community, and we want to support as many creatives as possible through the new Community Fund and our other programmes and resources.

-I also want to thank the Adobe Creative Cloud Community team for being agile in their thinking in how we evolve the program to benefit more of creators.
+I also want to thank the Adobe Creative Cloud Community team for being agile in their thinking in how we evolve the programme to benefit more of creators.